EngSalem/HaLo/README.md

-# HaLo \textsc{HaLo:} Estimation and Reduction of Hallucinations in Open-Source Weak Large Language Models
+# HaLo HaLo: Estimation and Reduction of Hallucinations in Open-Source Weak Large Language Models